-How We Can Work with You: If you have questions about Interfolio, please feel free to contact Career Services, or review the Interfolio instructions for letter writers.
+How We Can Work with You: If you have questions about Interfolio, please feel free to contact Career Services, or review the Instructions for letter writers.

 Career Services maintains 20+ targeted distribution lists for graduate student and postdocs.
-(Currently more than 5,000 e-mail addresses of graduate students, postdocs and recent graduate alumni are on these lists).
-We use the lists to announce programs and workshops and to forward announcements of jobs and useful articles and job hunting tips.
+(Currently more than 5,000 email addresses of graduate students, postdocs and recent graduate alumni are subscribed to our lists).
+We use these listservs to announce programs and workshops and to forward job postings as well as useful resources and job hunting tips.
 Students seem particularly appreciative of this service and often will respond to an announcement with an individual question, related or incidental.
 A complete listing of the listservs we maintain and instructions on how to sign up for them are on the web site.

 How We Can Work with You: When we are aware of them, we also send a few messages to your departmental listservs.
 If you (or someone else such as your graduate coordinator) would like to be added to one of our distribution lists, we will be happy to add you.
 We'll also pass on to our distribution lists any career-related information you forward to us, including conferences and other events, fellowship opportunities, and the like.

 Because every discipline has its own venues for announcing doctoral level academic positions, Career Services concentrates on trying to ensure that students are aware of all the sources of listings in their fields and makes no effort to develop independent academic job listings.
 We also assume that each department subscribes to the relevant listings in its own field and so we do not duplicate these resources in our web site.
 However, many job listings do come our way, primarily from teaching, rather than research-oriented, institutions.
-Paper versions are available in notebooks at our reception desk, and electronic versions are forwarded to students on our distribution lists.
+Many announcements are forwarded to students on our distribution lists.

 For students who do not complete their doctoral programs, as well as for those enrolled in professional master's programs, Career Services has additional extensive resources and services.
 These include on-campus recruiting, career fairs, alumni contacts, employer presentations, internship opportunities, job listings, and, in the cases of some professional programs, formal "resume book" collections (print or electronic).